garudareiga/rayblog/content/2014/behavioral_design_patterns_in_java.md

 - For an Object to become an Observer, implement the Observer interface.
 - For the Observable to send notifications, must call the *setChanged()* method to signify that the state has changed in your object.
 Then, call one of two *notifyObservers()* methods.
 - For an Observer to receive notifications, implement the update method.

+### Template Method Design Pattern

+The **Template Method Pattern** defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+[gist:id=37301e7c5175db5d8805,file=template-method-pattern.java]